FaizAzizAtK/SPART/README.md

 ## Quick Start

-Here's a quick example to get you started:
+Here's a quick example to get you started with PromptRecommender:

 ```python
 from spart_prompt import ExternalLLMConnector, PromptRecommender